FadisChen/ChatExtension/README.md

 2. Click the settings button (⚙️)
 3. Configure required API Keys:
    - Groq API or Gemini API (for general conversation)
+   - Tavily API (for web search functionality)
    - Jina API (for RAG functionality)
-   - Tavily API (for web search functionality)
 4. Select your preferred AI model

 ### General Chat
 1. Enter your message in the input box
+2. Click the globe icon (🌎) to enable web search
-2. Check "Enable Web Search" to allow AI to search for related information online
+   - When enabled, AI will search for relevant information before responding
+   - Ideal for current events or questions requiring up-to-date information
 3. Press Enter to send
 4. Wait for AI response